What is MDF? The Ultimate Guide

 • Furniture production

 Due to the dense composition of MDF, it can be a less malleable material for furniture production than other alternatives like plywood.
-As a result, MDF is primarily used to produce simple furniture with straight edges, like tables and chairs.
-MDF is a popular material with flatpack furniture producers, as it provides high-strength components at minimal production costs.
+As a result, it is primarily used to produce simple furniture with straight edges, like tables and chairs.
+It is a popular material with flatpack furniture producers, as it provides high-strength components at minimal production costs.
+Which is detailed between our MDF vs Plywood comparison.

 Working with MDF: cutting and painting

-As for the best methods for painting MDF, it’s wise to begin with ensuring the surfaces of your MDF boards are smooth and ready for easy paint application.
+As for the best methods for painting MDF, it’s wise to begin with ensuring the surfaces of your boards are smooth and ready for easy paint application.
 Sanding is key here, as is the application of primer coats to ensure your painted MDF maintains its fresh colour over the long term.

 How to select the right MDF for your next project

-If you think MDF may be a good fit for your next construction or woodworking project, then hopefully our guide has aided you in identifying the right type of MDF board for your unique needs.
-For home renovations or commercial property developments, fire retardant MDF and moisture-resistant MDF are guaranteed to be cost-effective construction materials that are also highly durable and high-performance.
+If you think MDF may be a good fit for your next construction or woodworking project, then hopefully our guide has aided you in identifying the right type of board for your unique needs.
+For home renovations or commercial property developments, fire retardant and moisture-resistant MDF are guaranteed to be cost-effective construction materials that are also highly durable and high-performance.

 Why use Cabinet Timbers as your trusted MDF supplier?

 Secure quality MDF and other timber products from your local suppliers here at Cabinet Timbers.
-Explore our full range of MDF boards or check out our wood specials for added savings today.
+Explore our full range of boards or check out our wood specials for added savings today.

-Have any more questions about what is MDF or about our range of MDF products?
+Have any more questions about what is MDF or about our range of products?
 Then be sure to contact our friendly team here at Cabinet Timbers by phoning (03) 8353 2222 today, or by filling out our web enquiry form.

 NEED BUILDING SUPPLIES?